d8ahazard/sd_dreambooth_extension/README.md

 ## Usage

+Check the step by step at [Wiki - ELI5 Training](https://github.com/d8ahazard/sd_dreambooth_extension/wiki/ELI5-Training)

 ### Create a Model

 1. Go to the Dreambooth tab.

 2. Under the "Create Model" sub-tab, enter a new model name and select the source checkpoint to train from.
    If you want to use a model from the HF Hub instead, specify the model URL and token.
-URL format should be ' runwayml/stable-diffusion-v1-5'
+URL format should be like:
+   `runwayml/stable-diffusion-v1-5`

    The source checkpoint will be extracted to models\dreambooth\MODELNAME\working.